HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

 Finally, we are mostly concerned with the energy spectrum in the resonance range.
 These energies are far too low for the birth of a fission neutron, so we can neglect the fission source term.
-Similarly, the main mechanism for neutrons to slow down in this energy regions is through elastic scattering.
+Similarly, the main mechanism for neutrons to slow down in this energy region is through elastic scattering.
 Elastic scattering always has a neutron yield of 1, and we will assume that it is isotropic in our case.
 Actually, since the material is infinite and homogeneous, we can neglect the direction parameter all together !
 With all of these